gammapy/gammapy/docs/install/index.rst

 Using other package managers
 ----------------------------

-The following pages contain detailed information about Gammapy dependencies in various installation options:
+If you don't want to use Anaconda, you can use other package managers.
+To do so,the following pages contain detailed information about Gammapy dependencies and propose various installation options:

-* See gammapy install-dependencies :ref:`install-dependencies`
+* See gammapy install dependencies :ref:`install-dependencies`
 * If you want to install gammapy with pip see :ref:`install-pip`
-* If you want ot use other package manager see :ref:`install-other`
+* If you want to use other package manager see :ref:`install-other`

 Download tutorials